Tannaim

-The Mishnaic period is commonly divided up into five periods according to generations.
+The Mishnaic period is commonly divided into five periods, corresponding to the generations.
 There are approximately 120 known Tannaim.

-The Tannaim lived in several areas of the Land of Israel.
-The spiritual center of Judaism at that time was Jerusalem, but after the destruction of the city and the Second Temple, Yohanan ben Zakkai and his students founded a new religious center in Yavne.
-Other places of Judaic learning were founded by his students in Lod and in Bnei Brak.
+The Tannaim lived in several areas of Roman-ruled southern Levant.
+The spiritual center of Judaism at that time was Jerusalem, but after the destruction of the city and the Second Temple, Yohanan ben Zakkai and his students founded a new Council of Jamnia.
+Other places of learning were founded by his students in Lod and in Bnei Brak.

 Some Tannaim worked as laborers (e.g., charcoal burners, cobblers) in addition to their positions as teachers and legislators.
 They were also leaders of the people and negotiators with the Roman Empire.

 History

 The Tannaim operated under the occupation of the Roman Empire.
 During this time, the Kohanim (priests) of the Temple became increasingly corrupt and were seen by the Jews as collaborators with the Romans, whose mismanagement of Iudaea province (composed of Samaria, Idumea and Judea proper) led to riots, revolts and general resentment.

-Until the days of Hillel and Shammai (the last generation of the Zugot), there were few disagreements among Rabbinic scholars.
-After this period, though, the "House of Hillel" and the "House of Shammai" came to represent two distinct perspectives on Jewish law, and disagreements between the two schools of thought are found throughout the Mishnah, see also Hillel and Shammai.
+Until the days of Hillel and Shammai, the last generation of the Zugot, there were few disagreements among Rabbinic scholars.
+After this period, though, the Houses of Hillel and Shammai came to represent two distinct perspectives on Jewish law, and disagreements between the two schools of thought are found throughout the Mishnah.

 The Tannaim, as teachers of the Oral Law, are said to be direct transmitters of an oral tradition passed from teacher to student that was written and codified as the basis for the Mishnah, Tosefta, and tannaitic teachings of the Talmud.
 According to rabbinic tradition, the Tannaim were the last generation in a long sequence of oral teachers that began with Moses.

 Language of the Mishnah

-The language in which the Tannaim of Israel and Babylonia wrote is referred to as Mishnaic Hebrew (MH), or in Hebrew Lešon hakhamim, meaning ‘‘the language of the Sages.’’
+The language in which the Tannaim of Israel and Babylonia wrote is referred to as Mishnaic Hebrew (MH), or in Hebrew Lešon hakhamim, meaning the language of the Sages.
 Texts were written in MH between roughly 70 CE and 500 CE.
-Tannaitic literature, which includes the Mishnah, the Tosefta, the halachic midrashim, and Seder ‘olam Rabba was redacted between roughly 70 CE to 250 CE.
+Tannaitic literature, which includes the Mishnah, the Tosefta, the halachic midrashim, and Seder 'olam Rabba was redacted between roughly 70 CE to 250 CE.
 Research has demonstrated that Hebrew was spoken in Israel until about 200 CE, and it is generally agreed that tannaitic literature reflects the language and speech used in various regions of Israel during that time period.